proplot-dev/proplot/docs/faq.rst

 This is where matplotlib comes in:

-* The default matplotlib backends produce really small, low-resolution, artifact-plagued jpeg figures.
+* The default matplotlib backends produce really low-resolution, artifact-plagued jpeg figures.
 To make the backend-generated images legible, matplotlib uses a fairly large default figure width of 6.5 inches (usually only suitable for multi-panel plots) and a fairly large default font size of 10 points (most journals recommend 5-9 points).
-* Unfortunately, these sizes often mean your figure has to be downscaled.
+* These sizes often mean your figure has to be downscaled.
 And when a vector graphic is downscaled, the sizes you used for fonts and lines in your plotting code are not the sizes that appear in the document.
 This kind of defeats the purpose of vector graphics.

-To remedy this, ProPlot uses a **higher resolution** default inline backend, a **smaller** default font size, and makes the default figure size dependent on the **number of subplots** in the figure.
-ProPlot also adds a ``journal`` keyword argument to `~proplot.subplots.Figure`, which lets you apply figure dimensions from a particular academic journal standard.
+To remedy this, ProPlot uses a *higher resolution* default inline backend, a *smaller* default font size, and a *smaller* default figure size for single-subplot figures.
+ProPlot also adds a ``journal`` keyword argument to `~proplot.subplots.Figure`, which selects figure dimensions from a particular academic journal standard.

 With ProPlot, you should never have to shrink your figure when embedding it in a document.
 The physical sizes recorded in the file will be true.

 ..
-[1] `Vector graphics <https://en.wikipedia.org/wiki/Vector_graphics>`__ are infinitely scalable, and the file sizes are often smaller than bitmap graphics.
-We recommend using vector graphics even when your plots are not destined for publication.
+[1] You should consider using `vector graphics <https://en.wikipedia.org/wiki/Vector_graphics>`__ even when your plots are not destined for publication. `Vector graphics <https://en.wikipedia.org/wiki/Vector_graphics>`__ are infinitely scalable, and the file sizes are often smaller than bitmap graphics.

 .. users to enlarge their figure dimensions and font sizes so that content inside of the inline figure is visible -- but when saving the figures for publication, it generally has to be shrunk back down!